67346 Speyer, Deutschland

 Anne Ackermann is a documentary photographer based in Germany, working worldwide.

 She studied Visual Communication and Photojournalism in Hamburg, Buenos Aires and Aarhus (Denmark).
 She started freelancing in 2009 and received an Eastern Europe Research Grant from Friedrich Ebert Foundation (2009).

 She was nominated for the Joop Swart Masterclass in 2010.
-In 2011 Anne was selected for Noorderlicht Photography Masterclass and received a grant from VG Bildkunst for “The Gulu Project” about the aftermath of war in Northern Uganda.
+2011 Anne was selected for Noorderlicht Photography Masterclass and received a grant from VG Bildkunst for “The Gulu Project” about the aftermath of war in Northern Uganda.
 She was also awarded 1st prize with her piece on intersexuality by the ‘profamilia journalism award’ in 2012.

-2015 - Hansel Mieth Preis, 2012 - pro familia "sexualities" award
+2017 - Jacob Riis Documentary Award ( Finalist), 2017 - IWPA ( finalist), 2015 - Hansel Mieth Preis, 2012 - pro familia "sexualities" award